francescm/propersso/README.md

 * Rails 6.1.3.1
 * ruby 3.0.1p64 (2021-04-05 revision 0fb782ee38) [x86_64-linux]

-## How it works
+## What should it do

-You need two tabs: open this application a do a login.
-On the second tab open another application on the same Shibboleth Identity Provider (you are not going to need to provide credentials thanks to SSO), then logout.
-Go back to first tab, refresh, you have been logged out.
+You need two tabs: open this application and complete a login.
+On the second tab, open another application on the same Shibboleth Identity Provider (you are not going to need to provide credentials thanks to SSO), then logout.
+Go back to first tab, refresh: you have been logged out.

 ## Step by step setup